FeTS-AI/Challenge/Task_1/README.md

 - The simulated time taken to validate that collaborator's trained model (if training)
 - The simulated time taken to upload that collaborator's model update (if training)

+During the experiment, to generate these simulated times, we first assign each collaborator a normal distrubition representing network speed, and a normal distribution representing compute speed.
+We then draw from the appropriate compute or network distribution when generating one of the times listed above (at each round).

-Each of these simulated times will be computed by drawing from normal distributions created using timing information collected from a subset of the 50+ participants in the May FeTS initiative training of this same model.
-For each collaborator, we generate a normal distribution for:
+We assign these network and compute distributions from lists of normal distributions created using timing information collected from a subset of the 50+ participants in the May FeTS initiative training of this same model.
+In this way, the statistics used to simulate timing information come from timing information collected over an actual federation of hospitals that trained this exact model.
+In particular, for each actual hospital in our subset, we collected:
 1. The mean and stdev seconds to download the model
 2. The mean and stdev seconds to train a batch
 3. The mean and stdev seconds to validate a batch